B.E.S.T. Project Fund

 Each application must include:

-- Detailed budget and specific request for financial support from the Fund.
+• A detailed budget and the amount of financial support requested from the Fund.

-- A reference letter from the sponsor/mentor which states why the candidate should be considered and why the project will help the student achieve their goals.
-The sponsor/mentor letter should also include how they will provide active support to the student before and during the project.
+• A reference letter from the sponsor/mentor which states why the candidate should be considered and why the project will help the student achieve their goals.
+The sponsor/mentor letter should also include how they will provide active support/supervision to the student before and during the project.

-- If there is participation in a program, include specifications of the program, as well as what makes it exceptional.
+• If the proposal includes participation in a program, include specifications of the program, as well as what makes it exceptional.

 Additional Information